Halalaluyafail3/MultiMapTemplate/README.md

 `Hash` and `IsEqual` shall be pure functions.
 Keys that compare equal by a test with `IsEqual` shall have equivalent results from `Hash`. `IsEqual` shall work like a comparison function and follow the basic rules of comparison functions, such as being reflexive (`X==X` is always true), symmetric (`X==Y` implies `Y==X`), and transitive (`X==Y&&Y==Z` implies `X==Z`).
 These rules will only matter for keys that are inserted into the table or searched for.

 `Allocate` and `Free` shall work like the functions `malloc` and `free` with an extra `Map` argument, except that `Free` need not support being called with a null pointer.

+All invocations of the functions have sequence points between them.
+The state of the map's structure members is unspecified during an invocation of one of the functions (the structure members should not be changed), the purpose of the `Map` argument is to provide access to the fields defined in the `Extra` argument provided to `MAP_DECLARATION`.
+None of the functions should be invoked during an invocation of one of the functions, i.e. the functions are not re-entrant.
+If a macro invocation does not return, there is no safe way to deal with the map.
+For these reason, using `longjmp` to jump outside of the function call or accessing a global map from a function registered with `atexit`, `signal`, or other similar functions should be avoided.

+`MapLocate_##Name` is thread safe and signal safe (none of the provided functions will be invoked). `MapFind_##Name` and `MapFindNext_##Name` are thread safe and signal safe unless the `Hash` and `IsEqual` functions are not thread safe or not signal safe (`Allocate` and `Free` will not be invoked). `MapAdd_##Name`, `MapRemove_##Name`, and `MapClear_##Name` are never thread safe or signal safe and require external synchronization to be used from multiple threads or from inside and outside of a signal handler.

 # The MAP_FUNCTION_DECLARATIONS macro